Georgia Heffernan: Early life, family and education

-Playing career
+Club career

 St Hilda's

 In 2016 and 2017, the Heffernan sisters were members of the St Hilda's Collegiate School team that won back-to-back South Island secondary school netball titles.
 2016 was the first time St Hilda's had reached the final five stage and final of the tournament.
 In the 2016 final, Georgia scored 25 from 35 as St Hilda's defeated Marlborough Girls' College 38–37.
 She scored the winner in the final seconds.
 In 2016 the St Hilda's team assistant coach was their mother, Annette Heffernan.

 Netball South

 Between 2017 and 2019, the Heffernan sisters played for Netball South in the National Netball League.
 Ahead of the 2018 season, while playing for Netball South, they were also named as training partners for Southern Steel.
 After recovering from an ACL injury, Georgia was also included in the 2021 squad.
 The team was now renamed Southern Blast.